alfaj7/SAP-Sultans_056/README.md

     beet-pulse-music

 ## Introduction
-   <pre>Embarking on a mission to revolutionize the music streaming landscape, our team has set out to develop a cutting-edge, open-source music streaming application.
-Leveraging our collective passion for music and technology, we aim to deliver a personalized and immersive listening experience that rivals industry giants like YouTube and Spotify.
-Our platform will prioritize user engagement through innovative features such as dynamic search, customizable playlists, and a detailed music player, all while ensuring robust performance and user-friendly design.
-With a strong focus on state management, data persistence, and responsive UI, we are excited to showcase our skills and create a unique space for music lovers worldwide.</pre>
+Embarking on a mission to revolutionize the music streaming landscape, our team has set out to develop a cutting-edge, open-source</br>
+music streaming application.
+Leveraging our collective passion for music and technology, we aim to deliver a personalized and immersive </br>listening experience that rivals industry giants like YouTube and Spotify.
+Our platform will prioritize user engagement through
+</br>innovative features such as dynamic search, customizable playlists, and a detailed music player, all while ensuring robust
+</br>performance and user-friendly design.
+With a strong focus on state management, data persistence, and responsive UI, we are excited </br>to showcase our skills and create a unique space for music lovers worldwide.

 ## Project Type
 Frontend